-Situated in the enclave of central Italy, the capital of San Marino is San Marino.
-There are approximately 33,285 people living here (2016).
-Sammarinese speak Italian and practice Roman Catholicism.
-The time zone is 5 hours ahead of EST.
+Flew into Rome, and then took a day trip to San Marino, then stayed the night in Rome.
+Situated in the enclave of central Italy, the capital of San Marino is ….
+San Marino.
+There are approximately 35,000 people living here.
+The locals, who are regarded as “Sammarinese” speak Italian and practice Roman Catholicism.

-One fun fact is that San Marino is the smallest independent state in Europe after the Holy See and Monaco!
+One fun fact is that San Marino is the smallest independent state in Europe after the Vatican and Monaco!